urvishvasani/CMMB_final_project/README.md

 - Generated output will be stored in FASTA format.

 ## Execution
-- Open the notebook "MSA.ipynb" and hit "run all cells".
+- Open the notebook "MSA.ipynb" and hit "cells -> run all" if you are running from jupyter notebook.

-##
+- To run the "MSA.jl" file, run the following command: "julia MSA.jl"